‘The 2022 Socrates Annual’ Open Call

 VAN LIER FELLOWSHIP DESIGNATION ELIGIBITY

-Among the fellowship openings, NUMBER are designated Van Lier Fellowships and must fit the following criteria for eligibility of Van Lier Designation:
+Among the fellowship openings, three are designated Van Lier Fellowships and must fit the following criteria for eligibility of Van Lier Designation:

 If you do not fit the Van Lier Fellowship Designation Criteria but do fit the Fellowship Program Criteria, you may apply.
 Just make sure to check the box that you are not eligible for Van Lier Designation.